demetrius-hernandez/Drone-Gesture-Recognition/README.md

 - **Perspective:** The training/test/validation datasets primarily consisted of keypoints derived from static, ground-level images.
 In contrast, this unseen dataset features aerial drone footage, which introduces perspective distortion and changes in the appearance of gestures.

+### Observed Overfitting and Implications

+The results indicated minimal differences between the training/validation performance and the unseen dataset accuracy.
+This consistency suggests that while the model is likely overfitting to the training data, the poses in this dataset are distinct enough for the overfitting to have little practical effect.
+However, this may not hold as the complexity of gestures increases.
+For example:

+- Similar Gestures: If future gestures have subtler distinctions (e.g., slight hand movements), overfitting to specific angles or body positions could lead to misclassification.
+- Occluded Points: As occlusions increase in more complex poses, the model might struggle without additional training data or more advanced augmentation strategies.

 ### Observed Errors
 - **Ambiguous Gestures:** Some misclassifications occurred due to gestures that were not part of the training set but resembled existing classes.
 For instance, when a subject raised both hands straight up, the model classified it as Traffic All Stop.

+### Why This Approach is Sufficietly Tested (but can be improved)

+I believe the final programs are sufficiently tested because they were evaluated on a separate, unseen dataset of real-world drone footage.
+This dataset simulates the intended deployment scenario by introducing natural variations in environment, lighting, and perspective.
+Moreover, the test data has been carefully crafted to include a representative range of gestures relevant to drone control.
+By keeping the test data entirely isolated during training, I ensured an unbiased evaluation of the model's performance, providing confidence that the results reflect its robustness and real-world applicability.

+However, the model can be improved a lot, which you can see in the following point.

 ### Proposed Improvements (before we actually put this on our drones)